fpryor33/ConleyDynamics.jl/docs/src/man/homology.md

 Again, the ``0``-th Betti number is reduced by one.
 But this time, the first Betti number does not change, as no new holes are created.
-Nevertheless, collapsing the boundary of the triangle to a point does create a cavity, and therefore the ``2``-nd Betti is now one.
+Nevertheless, collapsing the boundary of the triangle to a point does create a cavity, and therefore the ``2``-nd Betti number is now one.
 One can also just consider the closure of the triangle ``\mathrm{BCG}`` as a Lefschetz complex ``X``, and use its boundary as subcomplex ``Y``.
 In this case we get: